Arka161/CppInterviewPrepNotes/README.md

 # Motivation:

 I have written production code in C++ in the past during some of my jobs, but I thought it's a good thing to write this repo, as more often than not, you wouldn't be using some of the core C++ features in production, and especially so if the codebase you're maintaining is a Legacy feature.
-To give context, you can get by writing production code just fine if you do not know the internal mechanics of a trivial operator like the `const_cast`.
+To give context, in most cases, you can get by writing production code just fine, even if if you do not know the internal mechanics of a trivial operator like the `const_cast`, or the `N` number of cyclic resourcing scenarios with `shared_ptr`.